RAD Teachers’ Hardship Fund

 - critical illness or bereavement which has impacted on earnings

-- a financial crisis in your country of residence
+- cost of living, inflation or financial crisis in your country of residence

 - unemployment or other financial hardship

 You may also qualify under other circumstances of financial hardship.

 Furthermore, you should have held professional teaching status with the RAD for a minimum of 1 year and have paid your subscription in full* for the previous membership year.

 *If you received the Hardship Fund in 2022/23, you are still eligible to apply in 2023/24 if you paid the remaining balance after being awarded the Hardship Fund reduction.